Domestic terms and conditions

 2.1 Your contract will be accepted by us if you have provided us with the information we require to register you as a customer and on satisfaction of the provisions contained in clause 2.2 and 2.3.

-2.2 You agree that we may carry out a credit check at our discretion and that as a condition of the contract we may request a security deposit or supply you through a prepayment meter.
+2.2 You agree that we may carry out a credit check at our discretion and that as a condition of your contract we may request a security deposit or supply you through a prepayment meter.

 3. Supply start date